Precision shooting scope adjustment

 Of course, this operation must be done for both turrets.

-We advise you to group at 100 meters to ensure that no clicks have interfered with your adjustment when disengaging the turret, this happens more often than you think!
+We advise you to group at 100 meters to ensure that no clicks have interfered with your adjustment when disengaging the turret, it happens more often than you think!

 And there you have it, you now have a perfectly adjusted and zeroed scope!